maruf-ml/nextjs-with-auth/README.md

 # Next.js + Auth0

-This example shows how to use Auth0 with NextJS
+This example shows how to use NextAuth with NextJS

 ## How to use